How To Lay Paving Slabs On Sand - Simple: You Don't!

 Finishing Up - Jointing or Grouting Your Patio

 Another, often overlooked, reason for not simply laying on sand is the effort it would subsequently take to grout or "point" your patio slabs.
-This job can be done quickly, easily and efficiently with a product know as Joint-IT Jointing Compound.
-These are a resin-based sand product which you can simply brush into the gaps on your patio to make the whole process a breeze.
+This job can be done quickly, easily and efficiently with a product known as Joint-IT Jointing Compound.
+These are resin-based sand products that you can simply brush into the gaps on your patio to make the whole process a breeze.

 However, without an adhesive mortar bed below this product, you will very quickly find your patio ruined.
 The jointing compounds are permeable, which means water will rush through them into the bed of your paving slabs.
 As a result, if you've only used sand, the base will turn to soft, mushy sand and your slabs will begin to slide around almost immediately.
 Not ideal!
 Therefore, if you wanted to use this revolutionary grouting solution, you would not be able to use a building sand base.